DFE-Digital/teaching-vacancies/app/views/content/jobseeker-guides/how-to-write-teacher-personal-statement.md

 Schools will be interested in your approach to behaviour management, so think about your go-to strategies.

 ## Are you engaged in teaching theory and research?
 Think about any research that has affected your teaching practice.
-Explain what has worked well and if it didn’t, what you learnt.
+Explain what has worked well and if it didn’t, what you learnt from it.

 ## Are you up to date on safeguarding statutory guidance?